 A Postpartum Recovery Kit

 While this gift may not be as pretty as a vase of flowers, a new mom will be so grateful for it once she gets home.
 It can include practical items like large pads and painkillers, and also pretty socks, and a fresh-smelling candle.
-Here are some items to consider adding to your postpartum recovery kit and some other great options if she had a C-section.
+Here are some things to consider adding to your postpartum recovery kit and some other great recovery options if she had a C-section.

 Your Photography Skills